 Is music an essential part of your life?
 Are you interested in teaching music to others?
 The Music Education program at Concordia University Chicago prepares you to teach music in elementary or secondary school settings.
 If you have the skills to work with children and develop the musician inside, then this degree will refine your skills to educate.

 Concordia offers two specialized certificates that can be added to the BME program: a certificate in parish music (DPM) and a certificate in piano pedagogy.
 Depending upon interest and ability, graduates may find opportunities for teaching or leadership in these areas.
 Many music education graduates pursue continued study.

-For details about specific courses, please visit our online catalog.
+For details about required courses and course descriptions, please visit our online catalog.

 The Music Department is housed in Kretzmann Hall, which has two large rehearsal rooms, studios for instrumental and voice teaching, practice rooms, five pipe organs, and 35 pianos.
 Kretzmann also houses a computer lab for music study and composition, and an electronic piano lab for keyboard classes.